MultiSafepay/docs/content/payment-methods/mybank.md

 | [Payment components](/docs/payment-components/) | Yes |
 | [Refunds](/docs/refund-payments/) | Yes: Full and partial |
 | [Second Chance](/docs/second-chance/) | Yes |

+## Issuer fees

+The customer's bank may apply their own fee to MyBank transactions (not influenced by MultiSafepay or MyBank).
+This can have a significant impact on transactions for small amounts, e.g. 1 EUR transaction, but a 1,50 EUR issuer fee.

+> **Tip!** Consider setting a minimum amount limit for MyBank transactions in your integration.

 # Payment flow
 This diagram shows the flow for a successful transaction.
 Click to magnify.